Salas y Gómez and Nazca ridges

 Threats and the future

 The World Congress on Protected Areas and many others have called for the Emperor Seamounts to receive priority protection.
-By permanently closing the area to fishing and establishing a high seas MPA through a new UN High Seas Treaty, we can save the Emperor Seamounts for ourselves and for future generations.
-Because this unique and special place is a global common, we can only effectively protect this area for ourselves and future generations through an international treaty.
+By permanently closing the area to fishing and establishing a High Seas marine protected area through the High Seas Treaty, we can save the Emperor Seamounts for ourselves and future generations.